Post by Auf Kiltre on May 26, 2020 12:45:37 GMT -5

 I'm not a builder but my guitars have had brass, steel, zinc, and aluminum blocks.
 As Peegoo said, the screw-in trem arms are awful, but I'm happy with push-in bars if there is a tension adjustment.
 Other than that, my opinions on each guitar have nothing whatsoever to do with trem blocks because it has never made a difference to me.
 Hell, even my brass and aluminum block guitars feel almost identical in use.
 Blindfold, it's really hard to tell the difference.
 Shocking, I know!

-Irishman in Paris - Guitar Teacher and Guitar Tech, Folder of Underpants, Stubber of Toes.
+Paris, France - Guitar Teacher and Guitar Tech, Folder of Underpants, Stubber of Toes, 7-10 spilts galore.
+Proud Irish & US citizen.

 Post by Auf Kiltre on May 26, 2020 16:30:48 GMT -5